 Students in the International Learning Community choose to participate in the activities and programs that are of interest to them.
 The students who participate in the largest number of programs and activities also enjoy the greatest benefits from the community.

-In the Fall 2013 Semester, first-year students in the International LC will all take UNIV 101: First Year Seminar together.
-They will also choose one of the following classes:
+In fall 2014, students in the International Learning Community will take UNIV 101 together, and each student will choose one of the following three courses: